-The Company is committed to complying with the Continuous Disclosure obligations contained in the ASX Listing Rules and the Corporations Act.
-Details regarding the Company's procedures for assessing and disclosing material information are set out in the Webjet Market Disclosure and Communications Policy.
+The Company is committed to complying with the continuous disclosure obligations contained in the ASX Listing Rules and the Corporations Act.
+Details regarding the Company's procedures for assessing and disclosing material information are set out in Webjet's Market Disclosure and Communications Policy.

-Make timely and balanced disclosure
+Make timely and balanced disclosure.